-The IRS will process this application within 90 days from the later of:
+The IRS will process your application within 90 days from the later of:

-• The date you file the complete application; or

-• For an NOL or credit carryback, the last day of the month that includes the due date (including extensions) for filing your 1999 income tax return (or, for a claim of right adjustment, the date of the overpayment under section 1341(b)(1)).
+- The date you file the complete application - The last day of the month that includes the due date (including extensions) for filing your 2000 income tax return (or, for a claim of right adjustment, the date of the overpayment under section 1341(b)(1)).

-Before processing certain cases involving abusive tax shelter promotions and before paying refunds, the IRS will reduce refunds of investors when appropriate, and will offset deficiencies assessed under provisions of section 6213(b)(3) against scheduled refunds resulting from tentative carryback adjustments under section 6411(b).
+Before processing certain cases involving abusive tax shelter promotions and before paying refunds, the IRS will reduce refunds to investors when appropriate and will offset deficiencies assessed under provisions of section 6213(b)(3) against scheduled refunds resulting from tentative carryback adjustments under section 6411(b).
 See Rev. Proc.
-84-84, 1984-2 C.B.
+84-84.
+1984-2 C.B.
 782 and Rev. Rul.
-84-175, 1984-2 C.B.
-296.
+84-175, 1984-2

-The processing of Form 1045 and the payment of the refund requested does not mean the IRS has accepted this application as correct.
-If it is later determined from an examination of your tax return that the claimed deductions or credits are due to an overstatement of the value of property, negligence, disregard of rules, or substantial understatement of income tax, you may have to pay penalties.
-Any additional tax will also generate interest compounded daily.
+The processing of Form 1045 and the payment of the requested refund does not mean the IRS has accepted your application as correct.
+If the IRS later determines that the claimed deductions or credits are due to an overstatement of the value of property, negligence, disregard of rules, or substantial understatement of income tax, you may have to pay penalties.
+Any additional tax also will generate interest compounded daily.

-We may need to contact you or your authorized representative (e.g., your accountant or tax return preparer) for more information so we can process your application.
+The IRS may need to contact you or your authorized representative (for example, your accountant or tax return preparer) for more information so we can process your application.
 If you want to designate a representative for us to contact, attach a copy of your authorization to Form 1045.
 For this purpose, you may use Form 2848, Power of Attorney and Declaration of Representative.